character-sheet

 Level How to use it

-0 Browse Steve’s demo, use the tab structure as inspiration for what to reflect on, journal on paper using the same categories
+0 Browse the demo, use the tab structure as inspiration for what to reflect on, journal on paper using the same categories

 2 Store the file in Google Drive or iCloud to enable sync across devices